-- John, your lead developer, will be taken off your project in four weeks.
+- John, your lead developer, will transitioned from your project in four weeks.

-- Susie, your trainer, has received an average score of 3 on a scale of 1 to 10 for the last three projects.
+- Susie, your trainer, has received an evaluation score of 3 on a scale of 1 to 10 for the last three projects.

-- The servers that you ordered has been back ordered and will be three weeks late.
+- The servers that you ordered have been back ordered and will be three weeks late.

 - Mrs. Johnson, your CEO, has just hired Bill, a new product development manager, to further develop company products, including one that you are working on.

 These facts matter.
 Each would cause me concern.
 And, I would want to better understand how each will impact the project and what the team can do to manage the related risks.

 Get Your Facts Straight

 Now that you understand the importance of facts, how can you get them?
 First, start with your stakeholder analysis using techniques such as stakeholder interviews.
 Second, share these facts with your project team.

 Your team members can provide insights and shine a light on the nuances.
 Third, use these facts as a starting point for defining your risk statements, allowing you to work with stakeholders and better understand the facts at a deeper level.